dnguyenngoc/dnguyenngoc.github.io/content/posts/raspberry-pi-k3s-alpine-linux-part-2/index.md

 reboot
 ```

 K3s is installed through a bash script that performs all the actions in the background without user input.
 Open the console of your Alpine Linux and run the command below.
-We also push option include `--flannel-backend=wireguard`, `--disable-cloud-controller`, and `--no-deploy traefik` (i want to using ingress-nginx).
+We also push option include `--flannel-backend=wireguard`, `--disable-cloud-controller`, and `--no-deploy traefik` (use ingress-nginx as alternative).

 ```sh
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--no-deploy traefik --flannel-backend=wireguard --node-taint CriticalAddonsOnly=true:NoExecute --disable-cloud-controller" sh -s -